Kushagra4545/DSA-Journey/README.md

 # DSA Journey

 Welcome to my DSA Journey.
-I will be sharing all the questions that i solved whole journey.
+I will be sharing all the questions that I solve throughout this journey.

 ## Platforms

 - LeetCode
 - Codeforces
-- Geeks For Geeks
 - CSES Problem Set

 ## Goal